RunestoneInteractive/RunestoneServer/source/navhelp.rst

     print(2 + 3)

-Note that you can control the step by step execution and you can even move forward and backward through the statements as they execute.
-The following example shows a more sophisticated program using Python lists.
-The CodeLens tool draws very useful pictures as the statements are being executed.
-These pictures, called reference diagrams, are very helpful as you learn about the more complex aspects of Python.

-.. codelens:: secondexample

-    fruit = ["apple","orange","banana","cherry"]
-    numlist = [6,7]
-    newlist = fruit + numlist
-    zeros = [0] * 4

-    zeros[1] = fruit
-    zeros[1][2] = numlist

 Self-Check Questions
 --------------------

 Finally, it is also possible to embed simple questions into the text.
-These questions provide a way for you to check yourselve as you go along.
+These questions provide a way for you to check yourselves as you go along.
 The questions also provide feedback so that you can understand why an answer may or may not be correct.

 **Check your understanding**